fbe555-uni/au-latex-thesis/README.md

 All title page elements should be set using the corresponding commands in the main.tex file, but if one wishes to alter the layout, read the documentation for the titling package and edit the _au-thesis.cls_ file accordingly.

+### Acronyms

+The template includes the _acronym_ package to generate a list of acronyms, and ensure that the full term is used once followed by the acronym in parentheses on the first occurrence.
+The acronyms are defined in the file _listofacronyms.tex_.

+#### Example

+    ``` latex
+    \section{List of acronyms}
+        \begin{acronym}[test]
+            \acro{na}[NA]{Normal Abbreviation}
+            \acroindefinite{na}{an}{a}
+        \end{acronym}

+    \section{Sample}
+        \Ac{na} is an example of a capitalized abbreviation, while \ac{na} wouldn't have been
+        capitalized if it had included the long form.
+All commands that insert text have a capitalized
+        version. \Iac{na} has the corrent indefinate article, while \acp{na} makes it plural.

+        There are many more commands, so see the documentation if you're missing something.
+    ```

+#### Example render

+The above would render approximately the following:

+##### List of acronyms

+NA Normal Abbreviation

+##### Sample

+Normal Abbreviation (NA) is an example of a capitalized abbreviation, while NA wouldn’t have been capitalized if it had included the long form.
+All commands that insert text have a capitalized version.
+An NA has the corrent indefinate article, while NAs makes it plural.
+There are many more commands, so see the documentation if you’re missing something.

 ### Hyperref